 Jian Guo Xu

 Jian Guo Xu is an artist for our times.
 Straddling the artistic traditions of both Eastern abstract brushwork and Western color sensibility, Xu has melded both techniques to create works that push the boundaries of contemporary art.
-Xu’s unique medium, the integration of rice paper with sumi ink and watercolor with canvas, acrylics and oil paints testify to his cross-cultural heritage.
+Xu’s unique medium, the integration of rice paper with sumi ink and watercolor with canvas, acrylics and oil testify to his cross-cultural heritage.
+Xu is recognized for groundbreaking reinvention of Song dynasty landscape painting with contemporary urban landscape.
+This style, neo mountains and rivers– is exemplified by two ten-meter long sumi-brush on silk handscrolls that have been featured in major solo exhibitions globally.

 The depth of Xu’s (pronounced “shue”) mastery of both Eastern and Western sensibilities lies in his atypical background.
-In his native China, Xu at the age of 10 was recognized as a talent by the painting master Y.Z.
-How, from whom Xu received years of training in classical Chinese art.
-In 1980, after China opened its doors, American art critics recognized Xu’s artistic maturation; his style combined a mastery of Chinese artistic traditions with an exploration of Western art and techniques.
+In his native China, Xu apprenticed at the age of 10 to the classical Chinese art master Ye Zi How, a scholar artist.
+Xu learned Western painting and techniques from prominent “First-Generation” Chinese western artist such as the French master Zao Wu Ji.
+When China opened its doors in the 1980s, American art critics recognized Xu’s artistic maturation- his style combined a mastery of Chinese artistic traditions with an exploration of Western art and techniques.
 His works were exhibited in the Brooklyn Museum, Smith College, Boston Museum College, and other institutions across the United States.
-His successful exhibits in the U.S. led to a scholarship and fellowship from Bard College, where he received his MFA in 1987.
-Xu, now an American citizen, continues to be represented in one-man shows in New York City and has also exhibited worldwide.
-His paintings hang in the homes of private collectors, in City Center, and in New York City.
+Xu was the first Chinese-born fellow at Bard College, where he obtained his MFA.